-These amendments do not relate directly to shorelands, beaches, dunes, the Siletz Bay Estuary, rivers, forests, or ocean resources.
-They do not, by themselves, authorize any development in such areas.
+This amendment does not relate directly to shorelands, beaches, dunes, the Siletz Bay Estuary, rivers, forests, or ocean resources.
+It does not, by itself, authorize any development in such areas.
 This goal is not applicable.

 Goal 9: Community Resiliency.

 Ensure ongoing community resiliency by fostering a connected community that supports one another during crises and prioritizes access to essential resources.
 Protect human life, minimize damage to the natural and built environment, facilitate rapid recovery from natural disasters and hazards, and prepare for and mitigate the impacts of climate change.